Long Distance Calling – Eraser

 Label: Nuclear Blast + Imperium Records / Release date: 26th August 2022

-Band’s leader Robb Flynn then hired guitarist Wacław Kiełtyka of Decapitated and drummer Matt Alston of Devilment as replacements.
-At the same time Machine Head took on an anniversary tour celebrating 25 years of the release of Burn My Eyes.
-The tour that beside the new line-up also featured band’s original drummer Chris Kontos and guitarist Logan Mader.
+The band’s leader Robb Flynn then hired guitarist Wacław Kiełtyka of Decapitated and drummer Matt Alston of Devilment as replacements.
+At the same time, Machine Head took on an anniversary tour celebrating 25 years of the release of Burn My Eyes.
+The tour that beside the new line-up also featured the band’s original drummer Chris Kontos and guitarist Logan Mader.

 How it worked was that the new line-up (also featured bassist Jared MacEachern who has been with the band since 2013) played a set and then Kontos and Mader joined Flynn and MacEachern for the performance of the entire Burn My Eyes album.

-And while big part of the fans didn’t care for bands nu-metal era or Chatarsis the main problem the latter was that it was simply a weak record.
-Same goes for Through the Ashes of Empires, so the fact that the new album is heavy doesn’t in any way mean that it’s good.
+And while big part of the fans didn’t care for bands nu-metal era or Chatarsis the main problem in the latter was that it was simply a weak record.
+The same goes for Through the Ashes of Empires, so the fact that the new album is heavy doesn’t in any way mean that it’s good.

 But let’s start with artwork, which was created by Seth Siro Anton (Moonspell, Paradise Lost, Kamelot, Flowing Tears) and it sure does look sharp, with artists’ gothic sensibilities it feels familiar yet fresh and taking into the consideration that this is a concept record Anton’s visual storytelling style works even better.